bengottlieb/SwiftMessages/README.md

 #### MarginAdjustable Protocol

-[`MarginAdjustable`](./SwiftMessages/MarginAdjustable.swift) is a protocol adopted by `BaseView`.
+[`MarginAdjustable`](./SwiftMessages/MarginAdjustable.swift) is a protocol adopted by `BaseMessageView`.
 If the view being presented adopts `MarginAdjustable`, SwiftMessages takes ownership of the view's layout margins to ensure ideal spacing across the full range of presentation contexts.

 #### BackgroundViewable Protocol

-[`BackgroundViewable`](./SwiftMessages/BackgroundViewable.swift) is a protocol adopted by `BaseView` and requires that a view provide a single `backgroundView` property. `BaseView` initializes `backgroundView = self`, which you can freely re-assign to any subview.
+[`BackgroundViewable`](./SwiftMessages/BackgroundViewable.swift) is a protocol adopted by `BaseMessageView` and requires that a view provide a single `backgroundView` property. `BaseMessageView` initializes `backgroundView = self`, which you can freely re-assign to any subview.

 If the view being presented adopts `BackgroundViewable`, SwiftMessages will ignore touches outside of `backgroundView`.
 This is important because message views always span the full width of the device.
 Card and tab-style layouts appear inset from the edges of the device because the message view's background is transparent and `backgroundView` is assigned to a subview constrained to the layout margins.
 In these layouts, touches in the transparent margins should be ignored.